abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - Cors is a web browser mechanism to allow requests to other origins while visiting the main origin

 ## MFA Delete

+MFA is required to :
+  - Permanently delete an object version
+  - suspend versioning on the buckets